 The party responsible for payment, reimbursements or providing the basic equipment and supplies to perform the work is also a key determinant in worker classification.

-If there is a written agreement in place and you’re eligible for benefits like vacation, insurance or pension plan it’s likely you’re an employee.
+If there is a written agreement in place and you’re eligible for benefits like vacation, insurance or pension plan it’s likely you’re an employee and not working a 1099 job.
 The IRS also recommends taking into consideration how long the relationship is expected to last.
 For example, are you being hired for a one-time project or does the work you do a key aspect of the payer’s business?

 It is the payer's responsibility to properly classify workers.
 If after assessing the nature of your work, you still feel uncertain as to whether you are an employee or contractor, there’s help available.
 A firm or worker may submit IRS Form SS-8 to request a determination on worker classification.
 The tax code provides guidance in some areas but not always hard and fast rules.
 Many situations will need to be evaluated on a case by case basis.